PeriHub/PeriLab.jl/docs/src/man/dev/testing.md

 !!! info "Exceptions"
-    In this tests the exeptions should be tested, because full scale tests are not capable of
+    In this tests the exeptions should be tested, because full scale tests are not capable of.

 ## Full scale test